‘Alaskan Bush People’ Rumors: Brown Family Pays Hefty $12,000 Felony Fine With Barely Time To Spare?

 Finally, according to the latest Alaskan Bush People rumors from TVRuckus, we can expect more hilarious Brown family hijinx when the family encounters bears on this week’s episode.
 The episode, titled “Bear With Us” (really?), are gearing up for battle with the ursine natives of Chichagof Island because the bears view the Brown family’s new cow, Sabrina, as food, not a friend.

-It should be interesting to see which family — the bears, or the Browns — win in the show-down, because while there’s some question as to whether the Browns are natives of the bush, the bears most certainly are, and when they’re hungry, it’s best to get out of their way.
+It should be interesting to see which family — the bears, or the Browns — win in the showdown, because while there’s some question as to whether the Browns are natives of the bush, the bears most certainly are, and when they’re hungry, it’s best to get out of their way.

 “This season, Billy Brown, wife Ami, and their seven grown children are focused on staying together at all costs.
 Matt Brown returns, rejoining the family.
 When the nest is full, it’s all-hands-on-deck to find sustainable food and resources.
 The Browns’ take their “bushcraft” to new levels, creating homemade dynamite and building their own sawmill.”